Appeals court reinstates Texas abortion restrictions imposed due to coronavirus pandemic

 "Today, access is threatened yet again by anti-choice officials exploiting #COVID19 to prioritize ideology over science," the group tweeted.

 Pro-choice advocates contend that abortion is an essential and time-sensitive medical service.
+While people everywhere are trying to survive the COVID-19 pandemic, politicians like Gov. Abbott continue this perverse obsession with banning abortion," Planned Parenthood Acting President Alexis McGill Johnson said in press release.

+"Those who are caring for their families, forced to work essential jobs, and doing what they can to stay healthy need access to health care right now.
+Instead, these politicians are forcing patients to travel hundreds of miles putting themselves and their families at risk.

-But Susan B. Anthony List President Marjorie Danenfelser praised the stay order.
+Susan B. Anthony List President Marjorie Dannenfelser praised the stay order.
 “We are pleased that the Court recognized the urgency and necessity of Governor Abbott’s order.
-All elective surgeries and procedures, including abortions, must cease during this national crisis,” Danenfelser said in a statement provided to Fox News.
+All elective surgeries and procedures, including abortions, must cease during this national crisis,” Dannenfelser said in a statement provided to Fox News.
 “At a time when millions of Americans are making heroic sacrifices to protect the vulnerable, and legitimate health care workers risk their own lives to care for COVID-19 patients with crucial protective equipment in short supply, the abortion industry led by Planned Parenthood demands special treatment and diverts scarce resources."

 PRO-LIFE MINISTRY REPORTS NEARLY $150G IN MATERIAL, FINANCIAL ASSISTANCE WITHIN MONTHS OF LAUNCHING

-Danenfelser cited a news report that Planned Parenthood had requesting donations for personal protective equipment like hand sanitizer and shoe covers.
+Dannenfelser cited a news report that Planned Parenthood had requesting donations for personal protective equipment like hand sanitizer and shoe covers.

 Abby Johnson, a pro-life advocate who previously directed a Planned Parenthood clinic in Texas, similarly praised the decision and pushed back on the idea that abortions were "essential."